rebeccamen/autho_load/README.md

 Assuming the class you want to call autho_load on is called Post, do the following:

 1. Add <u>extend</u> AuthoLoad to the the model.
-Note that's extend, not include. class Post < ActiveRecord::Base extend AuthoLoad
+Note that's extend, not include, as these will be class methods. class Post < ActiveRecord::Base extend AuthoLoad